RainbowMarks/rainbowmarks.github.io/_posts/2024-02-28-blue-note-cup-24.md

 ### **Exclusive Offer: $225/Game**

-For just $225, secure a spot on our shooting schedule and ensure your game is captured through our lenses with precision and creativity.
+(Must book by 3/1/2024) For just $225, secure a spot on our shooting schedule and ensure your game is captured through our lenses with precision and creativity.
 But that's not all - your booking grants you:

 - **Professionally Processed Photos:** After the game, access and download the high-quality, professionally processed images of your game directly from our website.
 - **10% Off Physical Prints:** Dive into your game's photo gallery online and order physical prints to keep those memories tangible.
 Enjoy a 10% discount on every print, turning moments into lasting mementos.